CanningRoad/canningroad.github.io/index.md

 <iframe class="fr-ns ml2-ns" width="416" height="234" src="https://www.youtube.com/embed/CHhz87QbVLg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Christians talk about the "good news", but what's so good about it?
+Christians talk about the "good news"

+...but what's so good about it?

 What even makes a person a "Christian"?

 We wanted to answer these questions in a down-to-earth way that won't make you cringe.

 So we made this video; we hope you enjoy it.

 <h2 class="cb pt2">Recent Posts</h2>